gnois/luaty/README.md

 During transpiling, Luaty warns about:
   * unused variables
+  * shadowed variables in the parent or the same scope
-  * unused labels or illegal gotos
+  * unused labels and illegal gotos
-  * assignment to undeclared (a.k.a global) variable
+  * assignment to undeclared (global) variables
   * assignment having more expressions on the right side than the left
-  * shadowed variables in the parent or the same scope
   * duplicate keys in table constructor

 An optional type checker can be enabled to check consistent usage of variables.
-It could only infer a limited subset of Lua, and is probably wrong in non trivial cases.
+It will try to infer a limited subset of Lua, and is probably wrong in non trivial cases.
 Lua code will be generated regardless of warning by the static analyzer.

 ```